Nursing Home Lawyer Atlanta, GA

 I’m not sure what abuse can look like.
 What are some examples?

-You may be hesitant to do anything because you are unsure of whether or not your family member is being abused.
+You may be hesitant to do anything because you are unsure whether your family member is being abused.
 If they do not have obvious signs of physical abuse, you may be overreacting, right?
 Wrong.
-Our Atlanta, GA nursing home lawyer has seen abuse come in many different forms.
+We have seen abuse come in many different forms.
 Below, we will outline a few of the ways that abuse can present so that you can be aware of the signs.